equestrian statue of Frederick the Great

 Is it wheelchair accessible?

-The area surrounding the statue is generally accessible, but it’s wise to check for specific accessibility features.
+The monument and its surrounding area are generally accessible, though it’s best to check the latest information regarding specific accessibility features.

 Can I buy tickets online?